awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateThesaurus.md

 Required: Yes

  ** [SourceS3Path](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-SourceS3Path"></a>
-The thesaurus file Amazon S3 source path\.
+The path to the thesaurus file in S3\.
 Type: [S3Path](API_S3Path.md) object
 Required: Yes